Slndora/Bike-store-relational-database/README.md

 DELIMITER ;
 ```

-## Insights generated with SQL Queries
+## Insights Generated with SQL Queries

 ### 1) Number of seats available per aircraft model
 - Capacity Planning: Airlines can determine how many passengers they can accommodate on specific routes based on aircraft capacity.